QuentinRa/blog.quentinra.dev/operating-systems/others/virtualization/docker/_old.md

 Each docker image has its own memory, so each time you create a new container, **it will restart from scratch**.
 If you restart the same container, then everything you did will still be there ([more explanation on Stack Overflow](https://stackoverflow.com/questions/28574433/do-docker-containers-retain-file-changes)).

-* `docker build -t tag .`: build an image named `tag` with the `DockerFile` in the current folder
-* `docker build -t tag:version .`: specify tag version
-when building
 * `docker run -it tag`: run `tag` image in interactive mode, for instance, a bash (where you can input commands) is interactive
 * `docker run tag`: run `tag`

-Other commands that you might use

-* `docker ps`: list of running containers with their ID
-* `docker rm id`: end a running container having the ID "id"
 * `docker run -p ps:pm tag`: start image and bind a port of your container `ps` with your machine port `pm`.